JohnDorsey/PyCellEliminationRun/readme.md

     -internal features:

       -simplify the CellElimRunCodecState:

+        -make CellElimRunCodecState unaware of how many dimensions the plaindata has.

         -make a curve world class, where Spline and CellCatalogue are kept together.
 Move cell check order calculations there, and make cell check order not provided by a generator.
 Instead, make it the responsibility of one world method to get the next cell to check, and another world method to provide a response to the world.